-Kevin Corrigan is set to begin his 25th season on the Fighting Irish sideline in 2013.
+Kevin Corrigan is entering his 26th season on the Fighting Irish sideline in 2014.
 Since his arrival on campus in 1988, Corrigan has built Notre Dame into one of the premier men's lacrosse programs in the country.
-He boasts a 230-109 (.678) record during his impressive Notre Dame tenure, which currently is the second longest among active Division I men's lacrosse head coaches.
+He boasts a 241-114 (.679) record during his impressive Notre Dame tenure, which currently is the second longest among active Division I men's lacrosse head coaches.

 Inheriting a program that had never earned a berth in the NCAA Championship, Corrigan has made the Irish a staple in the postseason.
-His tenure has been highlighted by three trips to Championship Weekend, including two appearances in the last three seasons.
+He has led the Fighting Irish to Championship Weekend three times, including two appearances in the last four seasons.
 Notre Dame made the program's first-ever appearance in the national title game in 2010 and the Irish were national semifinalists in 2001 and 2012.
-Notre Dame has finished as NCAA quarterfinalists four times under Corrigan (1995, 2000, 2008, 2011).
+Notre Dame has finished as NCAA quarterfinalists five times under Corrigan (1995, 2000, 2008, 2011, 2013).

-Notre Dame has garnered 17 invitations to the NCAA Championship since 1990, including a current run of seven straight trips, which is a program-best streak.
+Notre Dame has garnered 18 invitations to the NCAA Championship since 1990, including a current run of eight straight trips, which is a program-best streak.
 Notre Dame and Maryland are the only two schools to appear in the NCAA Championship in each of the last eight seasons.
-The Irish have made four straight quarterfinal appearances and have received a national seed and a first-round home game four times in the past five years.
+The Irish have made four straight quarterfinal appearances and have received a national seed and a first-round home game five times in the past six years.

-At least one Irish player has garnered All-America accolades in each of the last 20 years, with 32 individuals earning a total of 56 All-America honors.
+At least one Irish player has garnered All-America accolades in each of the last 21 years, with 33 individuals earning a total of 60 All-America honors.
 The Irish have had multiple All-America honorees in each of the last nine seasons and a program record six players received All-America citations in 2011.

 The Fighting Irish also have hauled in numerous amounts of all-conference hardware under Corrigan's direction.
-Notre Dame was a member of the Great Western Lacrosse League (GWLL) from 1994-2009 and during that time, six Irish players were named the GWLL Player of the Year.
+Notre Dame was a member of the Great Western Lacrosse League (GWLL) from 1994-2009 and during that time, six Irish players were named the GWLL player of the year.
 Notre Dame student-athletes gained all-GWLL accolades on 94 occasions, an average of nearly six per season.
 Corrigan was named the GWLL coach of the year fives times, including in 2009, which was the final season for the conference.
 Notre Dame also won the only two GWLL tournaments ever held (2008 & 2009).

 Moving to the BIG EAST was not the only significant change for the Fighting Irish in 2010 as the team began play in its state of the art facility, Arlotta Stadium.
 Playing in a top-level league and in the multi-million dollar stadium will help Corrigan keep the Notre Dame program among the nation's best for years to come.

-The last five seasons have witnessed the Fighting Irish achieve unprecedented success within the program and cement itself as one of the nation's top teams.
-Since the beginning of the 2008 campaign, the Irish rank fourth nationally in wins (63) and they are fifth in winning percentage (.788).
+The last six seasons have witnessed the Fighting Irish achieve unprecedented success within the program and cement itself as one of the nation's top teams.
+Since the beginning of the 2008 campaign, the Irish rank fourth nationally in wins (74) and they are third in winning percentage (.771).

 Kemp and Randall were named to the 2012 USILA All-America First Team.
 Kemp's first-team nod earned him the Ensign C. Markland Kelly, Jr. Award, which is presented annually to the nation's top goalie.
 He joined his older brother Joey, the 2008 recipient, as the only other Notre Dame player to cop the award.
 They are the only brother duo to receive the award, which has been presented since 1949.
 The Kemp duo is among five Notre Dame goalies that have received All-America honors under Corrigan's tutelage.

-Notre Dame garnered the No. 4 seed for the `12 NCAA Championship.
-That seeding matched a program best that the Irish also earned the previous season.
-The '12 tournament run began with a 13-7 home victory over Yale and then the Irish knocked off fifth-seeded Virginia, 12-10, in the quarterfinals to advance to the national semifinals for the third time in school history.
+Notre Dame garnered the No. 4 seed for the `12 NCAA Championship and captured a 13-7 home victory over Yale in the first round.
+The Irish knocked off fifth-seeded Virginia, 12-10, in the quarterfinals to advance to the national semifinals for the third time in school history.
 A 7-5 setback to Loyola, the eventual champion, ended Notre Dame's bid for its first national title.

 The work that Corrigan has done in shaping Notre Dame into one of the top lacrosse programs in the country has not gone unnoticed.
 In 2009, he was honored with the Frenchy Julien Service Award from the USILA.
 The award is presented in honor of former Chief Referee, Joseph R. "Frenchy" Julien for outstanding and continuous service to the sport.

 Corrigan has continued the tradition of academic success for the Notre Dame men's lacrosse program.
 Since first competing on the varsity level in 1981, every Irish lacrosse senior has graduated.
-Three players since 1997 have gained Academic All-America honors.
-A total of 14 Notre Dame student-athletes have been named Scholar All-Americans by the USILA during Corrigan's tenure.
+Three players since 1997 have gained Academic All-America honors, while 15 Notre Dame student-athletes have been named Scholar All-Americans by the USILA.

 Many of the best players in Notre Dame history have played under Corrigan, as his graduates include each of the top five point scorers in the program's history, six of the top seven goal scorers and each of the top six players on the career assist list.

-Playing beyond the college level has been a reality for a number of Corrigan's players.
-Thirty-four have been a member of a professional team in either Major League Lacrosse or the National Lacrosse League.
+Playing beyond the college level has been a reality for a number of Corrigan's student-athletes.
+Over 35 have been a member of a professional team in either Major League Lacrosse or the National Lacrosse League.

-Six of his Irish players, including current freshman Matt Kavanagh, have earned spots on United States national teams.
-Five of those players have come away with gold medals, including defenseman D.J.
+Six of his Irish players, including Kavanagh, have earned spots on United States national teams.
+Five of them have come away with gold medals, including defenseman D.J.
 Driscoll at the `10 Federation of International Lacrosse (FIL) World Championship in Manchester, England.
-Kavanagh helped the U.S. capture the 2012 FIL Under-19 World Championship with a 10-8 victory over Canada, which featured fellow Irish freshman Kyle Trolley.
+Kavanagh helped the U.S. capture the 2012 FIL Under-19 World Championship with a 10-8 victory over Canada, which featured fellow Irish sophomore Kyle Trolley.
 Kavanagh was named tournament MVP and the most outstanding attackman of the event.

 Notre Dame appeared in the NCAA tournament eight times in nine seasons from 1992-2001.
-The 1993 campaign saw the Irish make their third trip to the NCAA tournament and finish with a then program-record of 11 victories (11-3).
+The 1993 campaign saw the Irish make their third trip to the NCAAs and finish with a then program-record of 11 victories (11-3).
 Defenseman Mike Iorio became the first player in Irish history to be named an All-American, copping third-team honors.
 Corrigan wound up the season with an invitation to coach the North team in the North-South All-Star Game.
 His North squad took home a 28-16 victory.